cbrummitt/Rocket_token_bot_tutorial/README.md

 We recommend you use a Rocket.Chat app on your phone or computer, so that it's easy to access it and to get [notifications](#notifications).
 To get started:

-1. [:arrow_down: Download Rocket.Chat](https://rocket.chat/download) on as many devices as you want (Android, iOS, Mac, Windows, Linux).
+1. [:arrow_down: Download Rocket.Chat](https://rocket.chat/download) on as many devices as you want.
+Click on these links to download Rocket.Chat for [Android](https://play.google.com/store/apps/details?id=com.konecty.rocket.chat), [iOS](https://itunes.apple.com/app/rocket-chat/id1028869439), [Mac](https://itunes.apple.com/app/rocket.chat/id1086818840), [Windows](https://github.com/RocketChat/Rocket.Chat.Electron/releases/download/2.7.0/rocketchat-desktop-setup-2.7.0.exe), or [Linux](https://rocket.chat/download).
+We recommend using the app called Rocket.Chat on [iOS](https://itunes.apple.com/app/rocket-chat/id1028869439) and [Android](https://play.google.com/store/apps/details?id=com.konecty.rocket.chat) rather the newer version Rocket.Chat+, which is still missing a couple important features.
+Blackberry users: unfortunately there's no app, but you can still access Rocket through a web browser; the experience is basically the same.
 2. Open the app and **enter the server name** that we sent to you via email.
 The server name looks like `https://adansonia-xyz.rocket.chat` but with `xyz` replaced by a word; look for that word in the email we sent you.
 (That word that has something to do with trees.)
 Press <kbd>CONNECT</kbd>.
 3. Enter the **username and password** that were sent to you in an email, and press <kbd>LOGIN</kbd>.